cluoma/Pico2Maple-fw/README.md

 *Optionally* connect the SPI micro-SD board and the SSD1306 OLED screen to the labelled pins on the Pico 2.

 With everything wired up, it's simply a matter of plugging in a USB device to the Pico 2 using the USB-A to Mini-USB adapter and plugging the Dreamcast controller cable into the console.

+# Changlog

+## 2025-02-09

+* Improved stability of the Maple bus
+* Additional OLED display features showing what type of device is active (controller, keyboard, or mouse)

+## 2024-12-15

+* Initial release

 # Future Work